 - Or freeze for up to 3 months.

-- Vegan Worcester sauce can be replaced with an extra tablespoon of soy sauce.
+- Vegan Worcester sauce can be replaced with an extra tablespoon of soy sauce, or a tablespoon of tomato ketchup or brown sauce.

 - Instead of marmite use something like Tesco yeast extract which is pretty much the same thing.

-- The vegan cheese used for this recipe is Violife Original Flavour Grated [200g].
+- The vegan cheese used for this recipe is Violife Original Flavour Grated.

-- The vegan cheese is optional so omit if preferred, and perhaps add a few tablespoons of nutritional yeast flakes to the cobbles instead.
+- The vegan cheese is optional so omit if preferred, or replace with nutritional yeast flakes for a cheesy flavour.

 - The gravy powder used is ahh Bisto onion gravy granules which is not labelled vegan but contains no animal ingredients.